 Sochi Autodrom in profile

-The long-run from the start to turn two, the first real corner on the track, has provided plenty of action at the start and a key overtaking spot, while turn three is reminiscent of Istanbul's turn eight.
+The long-run from the start to Turn Two, the first real corner on the track, has provided plenty of action at the start and a key overtaking spot, while the long Turn Three is reminiscent of Istanbul's Turn Eight.

 With much of the track not used for racing outside of a grand prix weekend - around a mile of it reverts to public road - the track can need rubbering in over the weekend.

 The track lay-out consists of 16 corners, with 11 right-handed, and runs in a clockwise direction.